uspgamedev/luasteam/CONTRIBUTING.md

 # Contributing

 We are open to contributions, either adding new functions, improving documentation or fixing some bugs.
-See [#23](https://github.com/uspgamedev/luasteam/pull/23) for and example of pull request from an external user that was interested in more functions.
+See [#23](https://github.com/uspgamedev/luasteam/pull/23) for and example of a pull request from an external user that was interested in more functions.

 ## Adding new functions